 - National Institute of Health via: NIH Clinical Research Trials and You

-To access TrialConnect, a service of the American Brain Tumor Association that links brain tumor patients with potential clinical trials, visit the ABTA's website on Brain Tumor Clinical Trials.
+- American Brain Tumor Association via TrialConnect, a service that links brain tumor patients with potential clinical trials: Brain Tumor Clinical Trials.

-A registry of federally and privately supported clinical trials conducted in the United States and around the world.
-ClinicalTrials.gov gives you information about a trial's purpose, who may participate, locations, and phone numbers for more details.
+- Clinicaltrials.Gov is a registry of federally and privately supported clinical trials conducted in the United States and around the world.
+Visit ClinicalTrials.gov for opportunities and information.